 - Motorcycles: $12

 LEGOLAND Florida is open between 10 a.m. and 6 p.m. on most days, staying open slightly later on the weekends or during busy seasons such as summer.
 The toll and ticket booths open approximately 45 minutes prior to park opening.
 Note that during select off-season times, the park is closed on Wednesdays and may close as early as 5 p.m.
 Be sure to check park hours before your visit to make the most of your time!
 The water park generally opens a little later and closes a little earlier than the theme park.

 Ticket Options for LEGOLAND Florida

 Surprise!
 Did you know your favorite frogs sell discount tickets to LEGOLAND Florida, as well?
 We have awesome discounted pricing on tickets for every squad.
-Whether you're looking for one or two days, with or without a water park visit, we have great deals for your dream visit.
+Whether you're looking for one or two days, with or without a water park visit or even want to add on LEGOLAND Florida's newest addition, Peppa Pig Theme Park, we have great deals for your dream visit.
 The green you save can be, let's say, "repurposed" for souvenir LEGO sets ;)

 LEGOLAND Florida Attractions and Entertainment

 What the Frog Family looks forward to most as a whole is visiting MINILAND USA.
 We could honestly spend a day just staring at all of the details of real-life locations in LEGO form.
 From California to New York, and everywhere in between, your favorite cities and tourist spots are displayed in all of their LEGO glory with tons of interactive elements.
 You'll even hear sounds and see special effects (the NASA rocket at the Kennedy Space Center display counts down for blast off and smoke fills the air around it!).